Burma Cyclone Aid Report

 Our Response -- Go Around the Junta

 Since last year, Avaaz has built a strong relationship with Burmese monks and civil society groups, building political pressure and raising funds during and after the democracy protests.
 After the cyclone, we worked with these groups -- the most respected and trusted institutions in Burmese society -- to do what their government would not: bring the people aid.
 Unlike governments, we didn't wait for the Burmese government's permission to send help.
-Avaaz members in 124 countries stood with the people of Burma, donating almost $2 million (1.3 million Euros) in a matter of days.
+Avaaz members in 124 countries stood with the people of Burma, donating $1.6 million (€1.1 million) in a matter of days.

 Getting the Money In